Baasic/baasic-sdk-angularjs-value-set/README.md

 ##### valueSetRouteService

-Baasic Value-Set Route Service provides Baasic route templates which can then be expanded to Baasic REST URI's through the [URI Template](https://github.com/Baasic/uritemplate-js) by providing it with an object that contains URI parameters. `valueSetService` uses `valueSetRouteService` to obtain all the needed URI's.
+Baasic Value-Set Route Service provides Baasic route templates which can then be expanded to Baasic REST URI's through the [URI Template](https://github.com/Baasic/uritemplate-js) by providing it with an object that contains URI parameters. `valueSetService` uses `valueSetRouteService` to obtain a part of needed routes while the other part is obtained through HAL. `valueSetRouteService` by convention uses the same function names as `valueSetService`.

-* `get` - "Get" Value-Set set URI
-* `find` - "Find" Value-Set set URI
+* `get`, `find`, `create`
-* `create` - "Create" Value-Set set URI
+* `item.*` - `get`, `find`, `create`
-* `update` - "Update" Value-Set set URI (obtained through HAL)
-* `remove` - "Delete" Value-Set set URI (obtained through HAL)
 * `parse` - Provides direct access to the `uriTemplateService`
-* `item.*` - Contains Value-Set item route templates:
- * `get` - "Get" Value-Set item URI
- * `find` - "Find" Value-Set item URI
- * `create` - "Create" Value-Set item URI
- * `update` - "Update" Value-Set item URI (obtained through HAL)
- * `remove` - "Delete" Value-Set item URI (obtained through HAL)

 URI templates can be expanded manually like this: